snhuffaker/CleaningDataWk4/README.md

-# CleaningDataWk4
-Coursera Getting and Cleaning Data week 4 project.
+# Getting and Cleaning Data Week 4 project

 This repository contains the following files: